 The salmon is an anadromous type of fish, meaning that part of their life cycle is in saltwater and the other part is in freshwater.
 Salmon is one of the healthiest fish in the culinary world.
 They are rich in protein, omega-3 fats, and vitamin D. Farmed salmon is available mainly in markets.
 In some cultures, such as the Nordic countries, it is considered the primary source of protein.

 On the other hand, shrimp are saltwater animals.
 Like salmon, most of the shrimp found in the market are farmed shrimp and are not fished.
 Shrimp is the most popular and consumed seafood in the United States.
 However, Asian countries, like Japan and others, are the highest consumers of shrimp.
 Shrimp is rich in omega-3 fats, calcium, and a good source of protein.

 Both salmon and shrimps are classified as low mercury seafood.

 In this article, we will be comparing the nutritional content, the health impact, and the downsides of salmon and shrimp.

 It is important to note that the method of consumption of salmon and shrimp discussed in this article is in their cooked state.
 To preserve their nutritional value, we will be discussing salmon in its grilled state and shrimp in its cooked (on medium heat) state.

 Nutritional content comparison

-Salmon and shrimp are rich in protein.
+Salmon and shrimp are equally rich in protein.
 In addition, to their protein content, they are highly rich in essential amino acids that are the building block of proteins (similarly to non-essential amino acids).
 Essential amino acids must be consumed because the human body cannot synthesize them, contrary to non-essential amino acids.

-Salmon has a higher fat content, both healthy and unhealthy fats, compared to shrimp.
+Salmon has a higher fat content, compared to shrimp.
 Salmon has a higher content of monounsaturated and polyunsaturated fatty acids.
 However, it does not satisfy the daily recommended values.